-In May, 2011, ATI completed a cash tender offer to purchase any and all of its Senior Toggle Notes.
+During the quarter ended June 30, 2011, ATI completed a cash tender offer to purchase any and all of its Senior Toggle Notes.
 The tender offer resulted in ATI purchasing \$468.1 million of \$505.3 million of its outstanding Senior Toggle Notes with premiums and expenses totaling \$56.9 million.